hbctraining/DGE_workshop_salmon_online/lessons/08a_DGE_LRT_results.md

 ```

-How many genes from the Mov10 overexpression Wald test are contained in the LRT gene set?
-How do they compare to the Mov10 knockdown and overexpression?

 The number of significant genes observed from the LRT is quite high.
-We are **unable to set a fold change criteria here since the statistic is not generated from any one pairwise comparison.** This list includes genes that can be changing in any number of combinations across the three factor levels.
-It is advisable to instead increase the stringency on our criteria and lower the FDR threshold.
+This list includes genes that can be changing in any direction across the three factor levels (control, KO, overexpression).
+To reduce the number of significant genes, we can increase the stringency of our FDR threshold (`padj.cutoff`).

 ***

 **Exercise**

-1. Using a more stringent cutoff of `padj < 0.001`, count how many genes are significant using the LRT method.
-2. Set the variables `OEgenes` and `KDgenes`to contain the genes that meet the  threshold `padj < 0.001`.
-3. Find the overlapping number of genes between these gene sets and the genes from LRT at `padj < 0.001`.
+1. Compare the resulting gene list from the LRT test to the gene lists from the Wald test comparisons.
+    1. How many of the `sigLRT_genes` overlap with the significant genes in `sigOE`?
+    1. How many of the `sigLRT_genes` overlap with the significant genes in `sigKD`?

 ***